Insights

-David in Personnel Today & HR Review – Computer says Go – Danger of robot dismissals
+David in Personnel Today – Computer says Go – Danger of robot dismissals

 Due to Covid-19, businesses are becoming more and more reliant on technology and AI in managing their people (who are often working remotely)